 The wind assist technologies have certainly matured in recent years, and the formation of the International Windship Association was a step in the right direction after a few years of technology start-ups spending far too much energy bickering with each other about which technology works and which does not, rather than pushing a message to the shipowning community that they had solutions that could be a key part of the future industry landscape.

 So here’s some recent announcements that show that wind assist is part of the future.
-And one should note, not only the technology companies that are developing the cleantech solutions for shipping (And who are fighting to get the backing to make viable solutions to help meet shipowners’ soon to be regulated targets), but those forward thinking shipowners that are already allowing these systems to be trialed and used on their ships to enable vital real-world experience.
+And one should note, not only the technology companies that are developing the cleantech solutions for shipping (And who are fighting to get the backing to make viable solutions to help meet shipowners’ soon to be regulated targets), but those forward thinking shipowners that are already allowing these systems to be trialled and used on their ships to enable vital real-world experience.

 It is shipping companies such as these that need to be recognised for offering a platform: Viking Line (Norsepower flettner), Bore – A Spliettof Group Company (Norsepower flettner), Maersk Tankers (Norsepower Flettner) Ultrabulk (Smart Shipping Alliance Smart Rig) Airbus (Air Sea Kite) Blue Planet Shipping (Anemoi flettner).
-China Merchant Energy (Dalian Shipbuilding rigitd sail) Renault Group (Neoline sail) and likely some more that will be added here.
+China Merchant Energy (Dalian Shipbuilding rigid sail) Renault Group (Neoline sail) and likely some more that will be added here

 Finnish cleantech firm Norsepower has become something of a posterboy for the nascent wind assist industry through some well aimed PR work.
 The company has so far managed to get its systems retrofitted onto three vessels, the third one being a Maersk tanker this summer, and has an order for a pair of flettners to go not a cruise ferry newbuilding.
 Being a European company it has been successful due in part to its ability to tap into the European drive for clean transport solutions by securing EU grant money